-We will consider all the aspects, from the build quality to focusing and above all the optical quality (not just sharpness) with a lot of real shots to see practically the differences and help to choose who is looking for a great and fast wide angle in the 16-20 mm focal range for his/her Sony full frame.
-Let's anticipate that both are very good, priced around 1000 €/$ (with taxes) for the Tamron and 1300 €/$ for the Batis.
+We will consider all the aspects, from the build quality to focusing and, above all, the optical quality (not just sharpness) with a lot of real shots to see the differences in reality and help who is looking for a great and fast wide angle in the 16-20 mm focal range for his/her Sony full frame, to choose the best model.
+Let's anticipate that both ones are very good, priced around 1000 €/$ (with taxes) for the Tamron and 1300 €/$ for the Batis.
 Of course the comparison will be done with the Tamron at 18mm focal length.

 Currently when looking for a full-frame mirrorless camera in the 2K-4K €/$ price range, the competition is among these models: the Sony A7III and its more expensive sister Sony A7RIII, recent Canon EOS R and new Nikon Z6 and pricier Nikon Z7 models.
 See our overviews of new Canon system in this article and of Nikon in this article.

 We will compare here the characteristics of all of these cameras in a side-by-side table so that it is easier to pick up which is the best for anyone's need.

 In this article we will review the zoom lens Sony FE 24-105mm f/4 G OSS, available since end of 2017 (all details in our lens database Sony 24-105 f/4 G OSS) at a price of around $1300, not cheap so we expect good performances for the price.
 Let's see.